ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ### 1.18 List of ID Types - Create/Read/Update/Delete
 **A. Create an ID type in Master Data**

-Upon receiving a request to add an ID Type with the input parameters (code, name, descr, lang_code and is_active) the system stores the ID Type in the DB
+Upon receiving a request to add an ID Type with the input parameters (code, name, descr, lang_code and is_active), the system stores the ID Type in the DB

 1. Validates if all required input parameters have been received as listed below for each specific request

 * code - character (36) - Mandatory
 * code - character (64) - Mandatory
 * descr - character (256) - Mandatory
-* lang_code - character (3) – Mandatory(refers to a Language stored in Language Masterdata)
+* lang_code - character (3) – Mandatory (refers to a Language stored in Language Masterdata)
 * is_active - boolean - Mandatory

 2. Validates if the response contains the following attributes for an ID Type added